Generic Name: potassium chloride (oral/injection)

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using this medication and call your doctor at once if you have any of these serious side effects:
+Stop using potassium chloride and call your doctor at once if you have:

-- coughing up blood or vomit that looks like coffee grounds.
+- signs of stomach bleeding--bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds.

-Less serious side effects may include:
+Common side effects may include: